NCAA Football 2018 Rankings: Trojans Take a Tumble

 The USC Trojans were already on thin ice with the AP voters.

 Ranked No. 15 in the preseason poll, the Trojans had one of the least impressive Week 1 performances.
 It wasn't a loss.
 Heck, they won by 22 points.
-But it wasn't until the fourth quarter that they finally pulled away in a home game against UNLV.
+But it wasn't until the fourth quarter that they pulled away in a home game against UNLV.

 USC's offense looked woefully young.
 (It is.)
 And the defense gave up 308 rushing yards to an opponent that has played in just one bowl game since 2000.
 As a result, the Trojans slipped two spots to No. 17 in advance of the gigantic Week 2 clash with Stanford.

-However, instead of a clash, it was more of a whimper.
+However, it wasn't much of a battle.
 The Trojans managed just one field goal, finishing the game with an equal number of points scored and turnovers committed.
 The defense was significantly better, in spite of a couple of big runs from Bryce Love.
 But the offense never showed up in a 17-3 loss.

-Should they bounce back with a convincing road win over Texas next week, there's a good chance the Trojans will climb back into the top 20 in next Sunday's poll.
+Should they bounce back with a convincing road win over Texas next week, the Trojans could climb back into the Top 20 in next Sunday's poll.
 Until then, though, they'll be on the brink of falling out of the rankings altogether.

 Almost Sayonara, Sparty